tmshkr/Sprint-Challenge-Advanced-React/ANSWERS.md

 Unlike function components, class components persist in memory between renderings, so we can assign attributes and values to the object representing the component using the `this` keyword, which will not cause the component to re-render, as it would when using `setState`.

-For example, setting `this.__isMounted = true` in `componentDidMount` and `this.__isMounted = false` in `componentWillUnmount` allows us to know whether the component is mounted, so that the component's logic can respond appropriately, e.g., with a conditional statement that prevents asynchronous tasks from attempting to update an unmounted component.

 ### Name three lifecycle methods and their purposes.
 1. `componentDidMount` fires after the component initially mounts to the DOM.
 During this phase, the DOM is accessible and can be modified.
 It is also a good time to perform network requests and other asynchronous tasks, so that the application's state will be updated after the request resolves.